Tsuga heterophylla: Description

 The leaves are needle-like, 5-25 mm long and 1.5–2 mm broad, strongly flattened in cross-section, with a finely serrated margin and a bluntly acute apex.
 They are mid to dark green above; the underside has two distinctive white bands of stomata with only a narrow green midrib between the bands.
 They are arranged spirally on the shoots but are twisted at the base to lie in two ranks on either side of the shoot.
 The cones appear on trees over about 25 years old; they are small, pendulous, slenderly cylindrical, 14–30 mm long and 7–8 mm broad when closed, opening to 18–25 mm broad.
 They have 15–25 thin, flexible scales 7–13 mm long.
 The immature cones are green, maturing gray-brown 5–7 months after pollination.
 They are usually plentiful enough to cover the ground beneath the tree.
 The abundant seeds are brown, 2–3 mm long, with a slender, pale-brown wing measuring 7–9 mm long.

 Initial growth is slow; one-year-old seedlings are commonly only 3–5 cm tall, and two-year-old seedlings 10–20 cm tall.
 Once established, saplings in full light may have an average growth rate of 50–120 cm (rarely 140 cm) annually until they are 20–30 m tall, and in good conditions still 30–40 cm annually when 40–50 m tall.
-The tallest specimen, 82.83 m tall, is in Prairie Creek Redwoods State Park, California (United States).
+The tallest specimen, 82.83 m tall, is in Prairie Creek Redwoods State Park, California.
 The species is long-lived, especially at higher elevations, with trees over 1,200 years old known.

+Etymology

+The Latin species name means 'variable leaves'.

-Habitat and ecology
+Distribution and habitat

+Tsuga heterophylla is native to the northwest coast of North America, with its northwestern limit on the Kenai Peninsula, Alaska, and its southeastern limit in northern Sonoma County, California.

-T. heterophylla is an integral component of Pacific Northwest forests west of the Coast Ranges, where it is a climax species.
+The species is an integral component of Pacific Northwest forests west of the Coast Ranges, where it is a climax species.
 It is also an important timber tree throughout the region, along with many of its large coniferous associates.
 The species is closely associated with temperate rainforests, and most of its range is less than 100 km from the Pacific Ocean.
 Valleys it can be found in usually receive at least 80 cm of rain annually.
 It mostly grows at low altitudes, from sea level to 600 m.
 In western Washington, it can be found up to elevations of 1070 m.
 The species can also be found in humid areas of mountains further inland, where western white pine is normally dominant.
 For example, in the Columbia Mountains in and around southeastern British Columbia and northern Idaho, it grows up to 1500 m, particularly on north-facing slopes.
 In the interior part of its range in Idaho, it can be found up to 1800 m.